0xBANANA/RandomJK/README.md

 # You can haz randomization too!

 * Download the latest release from the releases tab.
 Please never just git clone, compile and complain about the game not running.
-* Replace all the files of the specific archive you downloaded into your existing OpenJK folder - Keep backups in case you need them.
+* Place all the files of the specific archive you downloaded into your existing OpenJK folder - Keep backups in case you need them.
+The `.json` and `.txt` files have to be in the same folder as your JKA executable.

 ## Troubleshooting on first runs

 For initial troubleshooting, please verify that OpenJK runs without using my modifications.
-If this is true and it however fails with the binaries supplied in the latest release of this project, feel free to file an issue on GitHub.
+If this is true and it however fails with the binaries and configuration files supplied in the latest release of this project, feel free to file an issue on GitHub.

 ## Basic usage